Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 The WatchOutBlog is a website blog built in Django, incorporating Python, CSS and HTML.

 The blog and its content, in terms of blog posts, is administered by WatchOutBlogger.
 The nature of the blog posts will be a mix of educational and brand review posts with the overall aim of creating engagement in the watch community across the globe.
 The blog community may engage with the WatchOutBlogger as well as other blog users by creating comments under each blog post.
 Users may also like blog posts to express their interests in specific blog types.
-The engagement of the blog user is only possible post completion prior user registration process.
+The engagement of the blog user through comments posting or blog likes is only possible post completion prior user registration process.

 ![Multidevice view](static/multidevice/all-devices-black.png)